 Right.
 So this trip is a bit of an oddity because I’m visiting so many different places.
 I’m hitting Portugal, Egypt, Jordan, Israel, and Hungary over the course of four weeks — yes, I’m a little crazy.

-I’ve banned anything lebanese/meditarreanean/middle eastern from my diet for the past couple of weeks because I have a feeling that I’ll be getting my fill on this trip.
+I’ve banned anything Lebanese/Mediterranean/middle eastern from my diet for the past couple of weeks because I have a feeling that I’ll be getting my fill on this trip.

 But…. what about ramen?
-A girl needs ramen in her diet.
+A girl needs ramen in her diet and vegetables in ramen.

-Especially this ultra hearty winter version with roasted acorn squash and brussels sprouts, crispy tofu, shiitake mushrooms, carrot ribbons, and gorgeous ramen eggs.
+Especially this ultra hearty winter version with roasted acorn squash and brussel sprouts, crispy tofu, shiitake mushrooms, carrot ribbons, and gorgeous ramen eggs.

 Now, there are a couple of different ways you could tackle making this dinner.

 The night before you want to have this for dinner, roast twice as much squash and brussel sprouts you will need.
 Eat the extra veggies with whatever you’re having for dinner the night before (I recommend pasta or buddha bowls) and save the other half for the ramen.